aws-neuron/aws-neuron-sdk/docs/neuron-cc/readme.md

 The Neuron compiler is most often used within an integrated framework, such as Tensorflow-Neuron.
 From that framework, ML models are sent to the compiler and the results then sent back.
 This compile step will often be done on a compiler server during the build steps.
 The resulting compiler artifacts - a NEFF (Neuron Executable File Format) - can then be loaded into an Inferntia using the Neuron Runtime.
-If being doen from an integrated framework, the NEFF is actually encapsulated inside a saved version of that model that the framework can use.
+If being done from an integrated framework, the NEFF is actually encapsulated inside a saved version of that model that the framework can use.
 Once compiled, the execution of the model on an Inf1 instance  will also typically be done from within the integrated framework: the ML model will be executed from the framework, with the sections of the ML model that we compiled for acceleration being executed on the Inferentia via the Neuron Runtime.